MichelNivard/MCMSEM/README.md

 R-package which allows users to run multi co-moment structural equation models.

 ## Citation
-If you use this package please include the following citation:
+If you use this package please include the following citation: Tamimy, Z., van Bergen, E., van der Zee, M. D., Dolan, C. V., & Nivard, M. G. (n.d.).
+Multi Co-Moment Structural Equation Models: Discovering Direction of Causality in the Presence of Confounding.
+Retrieved from osf.io/preprints/socarxiv/ynam2
-**#TODO: add reference**

 ## Installation

-Currently this packge is not listed on CRAN and should therefore be installed from GitHub directly.
+Currently this package is not listed on CRAN and should therefore be installed from GitHub directly.
 ```
 library(devtools)
 install_github("https://github.com/zenabtamimy/MCMSEM")